-Reasons behind the properties being private-access include: the presence of conservation easements, riparian areas, or wildlife habitats or corridors; the land being the site of historic significance; not being ready for regular traffic; still being maintained by private landowners; and more.
+Reasons behind the properties being private-access include the presence of conservation easements, riparian areas, or wildlife habitats or corridors; the land is the site of historic significance; not being ready for regular traffic; still being maintained by private landowners; and more.

 What is a conservation easement?

 A conservation easement is a legal document whereby a landowner voluntarily agrees to permanently restrict the use of land to protect natural resources, wildlife habitat, agricultural operations, scenic views, or other unique features.
 Land trusts (such as Douglas Land Conservancy) and government agencies (such as Douglas County) are qualified to accept, hold, and administer conservation easements.